hostolab/covidliste/README.md

 # Code formatting

 In order for the pipeline to be successful, you must ensure that you respect the linting made using

 ```bash
 bin/standardrb --fix
 bin/yarn prettier --write .
 ```

-If some errors are printed it means that some of the different issues can not be corrected automatically.
-Then you will need to correct them manually.
+Both these commands fix errors if possible.
+They will print errors if they can't.

 In rubymine, please follow this procedure to add the formatter / linter directly in the editor tabs: https://www.jetbrains.com/help/ruby/rubocop.html#prerequisites

 # Testing